 Concentrations of DDT in both Zaporizhzhia (up to 2,872 ng/g dm) and Kherson (4.24 ng/g dm) samples are higher than in comparable samples from Belarus, except for sample from Svislach River in Gatovo (up to 7.73 ng/g dm); (Nezhyba et al. 2012), which is higher than the level in sediment from Kherson, but three orders of magnitude lower in the case of the L1 sample from Zaporizhzhia.
-The concentration in the L2 sample is an order of magnitude higher than in the sample from the Druzhnyi reference site (1.68 ng/g dm); (Nezhyba et al. 2012), while the concentrations of DDT in the other two samples, L3 and L4, are lower compared to the Druzhnyi reference site.
+The concentration in the L2 sample is an order of magnitude higher than in the sample from the Druzhnyi reference site (1.68 ng/g dm); (Nezhyba et al. 2012), while the concentrations of DDT in the other five samples are lower compared to the Druzhnyi reference site (1.68 ng/g dm).